tomtvr/webex-embedded-apps/README.md

 Download and log into the Webex Desktop client on your device. https://www.webex.com/downloads.html

 ### Step 5
 Start a meeting using your personal room.
-This can be found from the meetings section of the teams client.
-Get a friend to join the meeting as well
+This can be found from the meetings section of the desktop client.
+Get a friend to join the meeting as well.

 ![Meetings](images/readme/meeting.png)